karttur/geoimagine/_posts/2018/2018-09-02-develop-submodules.markdown

 ## Introduction

 **These instructions are for creating a GithHub repository with a frame project linking together all python packages that constitute Karttur's GeoImagine Framework.
-If you are looking for how to clone the ready version of the complete framework, continue to the [next](../github-clone-eclipse/) post.**
+If you are looking for how to clone the ready version of the complete framework, continue to the post [Git clone with Eclipse](../../prepare/prepare-clone-eclipse/) post.**

 Developing my code and learning more about version control and <span class='app'>Eclipse</span>, I have come to the point where I need to setup Karttur´s GeoImagine Framework as a distributed version control system, or Git.
 There are different options for how to go about this.
 I chose to use [GitHub](https://github.com) and <span class='app'>Eclipse</span> submodules, keeping separate GitHub repositories (repos) for each python package and then joining all repos as submodules in a main-frame repo that functions like a container for the packages.

 This post describes how to use submodules in a Git project for assembling a hierarchical PyDev project, and details how Karttur's GeoImagine Framework is organised on GitHub.

-If you are primarily interested in Git submodules I recommend a more general instruction, like [Git Submodules basic explanation](https://gist.github.com/gitaarik/8735255), [Working with submodules](https://github.blog/2016-02-01-working-with-submodules/) or the youtube introduction [Git Tutorial: All About Submodules](https://www.youtube.com/watch?v=8Z4Cmhji_FQ).
+If you are primarily interested in Git submodules I recommend a more general instruction, like [Using submodules in Git - Tutorial](https://www.vogella.com/tutorials/GitSubmodules/article.html), [Git Submodules basic explanation](https://gist.github.com/gitaarik/8735255), [Working with submodules](https://github.blog/2016-02-01-working-with-submodules/) or the youtube introduction [Git Tutorial: All About Submodules](https://www.youtube.com/watch?v=8Z4Cmhji_FQ).

 ## Prerequisites

-To follow the instructions in this post you need a [GitHub](https://github.com) account with a repository containing an empty PyDev project for <span class='app'>Eclipse</span>, created as explained in the [previous](../setup-github-eclipse/) post.
-You also need to have the [<span class='terminalapp'>git</span> command line tool](../git-commandline/) installed.
+To follow the instructions in this post you need a [GitHub](https://github.com) account with a repository containing an empty PyDev project for <span class='app'>Eclipse</span>, created as explained in the post on [Setup Eclipse teamed with GitHub repository](../develop-github-eclipse/).
+You also need to have the [<span class='terminalapp'>git</span> command line tool](../develop-commandline/) installed.

 If you want to work towards a functional setup of Karttur's GeoImagine Framework, all you need to do is clone all the _geoimagine-"package"_ [python packages (repositories) on Karttur's GitHub pages](https://karttur.github.io/geoimagine/packages/) as submodules.
 To create a fully functional GeoImagine Framework you must also have installed the Spatial Data Integrated Development Environment (SPIDE) as outlined for Mac OSX in my blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/), and summarised for Ubuntu in the post [Spatial Data Integrated Development Environment for Ubuntu 18.04](https://karttur.github.io/setup-ide/blog/ubuntu-setup-spide/).

 ## Setup Eclipse PyDev project with GitHub

-As a result of the [previous](../setup-github-eclipse/) blog, you should have a file and folder structure representing your local GitHub clone that looks like this (comments starting with "#" added for explanation in this text):
+As a result of the previous post [Setup Eclipse teamed with GitHub repository](../develop-github-eclipse/), you should have a file and folder structure representing your local GitHub clone that looks like this (comments starting with "#" added for explanation in this text):

 ```
 kt-gi-test01